gabeklein/expressive-mvc/README.md

 <br/>
 <h2 id="concept-provider-multi">Providing Multiple</h2>

-Finally, the `of` prop can accept a collection of models and/or state objects.
-Mix and match as needed to ensure a dry, readible root.
+Finally, `of` can accept a collection of models and/or state objects.
+Mix and match as needed to ensure a DRY, readible root.

 ```jsx
 const MockFooBar = () => {